Pon-Dinesh-kumar/100-days-of-front-end/log.md

 Today was a bit low on coding, but I managed to fine-tune some aspects of my portfolio site.
 Every small step counts towards progress!

 **#100DaysOfCode #WebDevelopment #PortfolioPage #Tweaks #CSS**

+# 100 Days Of Code - Log

+## Day 79 [ 08.12.2023 ] - Back to React!

+**Today's Progress**
+- Explored functional components in React.
+- Learned about transpiling JSX in React projects.

+**Thoughts**
+It feels great to be back to React!
+I'm continuing my journey with React, building on the basics I learned a while ago.
+Functional components and JSX transpiling are essential concepts, and I can't wait to see how they enhance my React projects.

+**#100DaysOfCode #ReactJS #FunctionalComponents #JSXTranspiling #WebDevelopment**